wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

  * Improved Active Engage look and feel

  = vCita Contact Form Version 2.0.0 (13 May 2012) =
- * Settings page now uses vCita site for much more customization options on your contact form
+ * Settings page now uses vCita site for much more customisation options on your contact form
- * Redesign of the settings page to be simplier and contain more relevant information
+ * Redesign of the settings page to be simpler and contain more relevant information
  * Changed to use the new API
  * Fixed all warnings for referencing undefined array indices
  * Updated FAQs

  = vCita Contact Form Version 1.4.6.2 =
- * Optimized confirm your account link
+ * Optimised confirm your account link

  = vCita Contact Form Version 1.4.6.1 =
  * Check for expert availability of upgrade